mdtanrikulu/ens-verified/ENSIP.md

 1. Split the value on the first space to extract `contentKey`.
 2. The remainder is `expires`.

 The proof bundle URI is NOT stored in the text record.
 Verifiers obtain it from the issuer's `specificationURI` field in the IssuerRegistry (see Section 10).
-This design reduces on-chain storage costs, ensures the URI is always up-to-date with the issuer's current endpoint, and makes the issuer registry check a natural prerequisite for proof verification — cutting unnecessary proof fetches early when the issuer is not active.

 **Example:**